HannimalCrackers/MALS75500/narrative.md

 I wrote a Python script, based off samples provided in the Google Vision API documentation, that runs all of the images in the same folder as the script through the Google Vision API and pulls content labels for each image.
 I ran this script on both the base set of full-size images and on the reduced size set of images.
 The output of the script is a CSV with each result for each image on a separate line.

-Critique: the Google Vision AI is opaque and the labels assigned are based on unknown machine learning image sets.
+Critique: As stated in the introduction, I went into this project fully aware that the Google Vision AI is opaque and the labels assigned are based on unknown machine learning image sets.
+The watchout here is to keep in mind that the AI is not providing a determination of image contents, but rather an interpretation – the foundations of which are unknowable.
+One potential point of weakness in the data flow at this stage is in the Python script used to interact with the Google Vision API.
+My script seems to be interacting with the AI as desired, but code is an easy place for undesired functionality to slip in, particularly with less experienced coders.

 LINK TO DATA - THIS HAS TWO SECTIONS: